Frequent periods every other week often indicate hormonal imbalances, stress, or underlying health conditions requiring medical evaluation.

 - Enlarged uterus detected on physical exam

-If these symptoms accompany your frequent periods, an ultrasound or hysteroscopy may be recommended for diagnosis.
+If these symptoms accompany your frequent periods, an ultrasound, pelvic exam, lab testing, or hysteroscopy may be recommended for diagnosis.

 The Impact of Birth Control on Menstrual Frequency

 Hormonal contraceptives dramatically influence menstrual patterns.
-Some methods like birth control pills regulate cycles well but may cause breakthrough bleeding if doses are missed or hormone levels fluctuate.
+Some methods like birth control pills regulate cycles well but may cause breakthrough bleeding if doses are missed, pills are taken at inconsistent times, or hormone levels fluctuate during the first few months of use.

-Intrauterine devices (IUDs), especially copper IUDs, can cause heavier and more frequent spotting initially after insertion.
-Hormonal IUDs typically reduce bleeding over time but may also trigger irregular spotting during adjustment phases.
+Intrauterine devices (IUDs), especially copper IUDs, can cause heavier bleeding and more spotting in some users, particularly after insertion.
+Hormonal IUDs typically reduce bleeding over time for many people but may also trigger irregular spotting during adjustment phases.

-Understanding your contraceptive method’s effects helps determine if your frequent bleeding relates to birth control rather than an underlying disorder.
+Understanding your contraceptive method’s expected effects helps determine if your frequent bleeding relates to birth control rather than an underlying disorder.
+Still, new, heavy, painful, or persistent bleeding should be discussed with a healthcare provider instead of assuming it is harmless.

 Nutritional Deficiencies and Lifestyle Factors Affecting Cycle Regularity

-Sleep deprivation impacts circadian rhythms that regulate hormone release timing which can throw off menstrual timing leading to unexpected bleed episodes every couple weeks instead of monthly.
+Sleep deprivation impacts circadian rhythms that influence hormone release timing.
+When poor sleep combines with stress, under-eating, illness, or intense exercise, menstrual timing can become more unpredictable, leading to unexpected bleeding episodes every couple of weeks instead of monthly.

 The Importance of Medical Evaluation for Frequent Menstruation